 The VEC data format specification is required to offer two alternative ways for the expression of a variant configuration term which are equivalent out of the standardisation perspective.

-Expression as a character string that meets a standardised syntax that is either directly defined by the VEC data format specification or by related documents like conformance class definitions.
+Expression as a character string that meets a standardised syntax that is either directly defined by the VEC data format specification or by related documents.

 Expression as a character string without any limitations by the VEC data format specification.

+Inheritance of variant configuration terms

+The VEC data format specification must have a concept to define variant configuration terms that are in common for a set of elements and that are extendable for specific elements.
+E.g. all elements in a system schematic share a common base variant configuration term.
+However, some elements can have more restrictive variant configuration terms.

 Vocabulary of variant configuration terms

-The VEC data format specification must have a concept that allows the separate (which means independent) expression of the vocabulary (which means the amount of identifiers) on which the specification of variant configuration terms is based.
+The VEC data format specification must have a concept that allows the separate / independent definition of the vocabulary (the set of valid literals) that is used for the specification of variant configuration terms.
 This concept must be free of constraints concerning the number of identifiers as well as the naming of the identifiers.
 Furthermore, the concept is required to allow the specification of the complete vocabulary or alternatively a selected fraction.

 Note: The VEC data format specification is not wanted to standardise the vocabulary itself respectively any identifiers.